 Application guide for incoming exchange students – (Please note that this is an updated web version of what is referred to in the video as the 'PDF guide'.)

 Check your courses with your home university

 Discuss your course selections with your academic advisor at your home university, to verify whether you will be able to receive credits.
 If your course selections need to be changed at a later stage, please keep your academic advisor at your home university informed.
-Please note that there is no Add/Drop period at Lund University.
+However, please note that there is no Add/Drop period at Lund University.

 You have to upload your transcript of records in order for us to be able to review your eligibility for the courses of your choice.
-We also need to establish whether there are any available places on these courses.
+We also need to establish whether there are any available places for these courses.

 Letter of Acceptance

 Once we have received and evaluated your application against the admission requirements and course availability, your nomination for the exchange will be finalised and you will be sent a 'Letter of Acceptance' from Lund University.

 Students will find out whether or not they are accepted within 1–2 months of the submission of their application.

 The Letter of Acceptance comes from your coordinator at Lund University and this person will be a key contact and support you in organising your exchange studies.